-Carolyn has a knack for digging deep with clients to develop brand and content marketing strategies while always keeping the big picture in mind—a facility she attributes to her left and right brains competing for attention.
+Carolyn has a knack for digging deep with clients to develop brand positioning and thought leadership strategies while always keeping the big picture in mind—a facility she attributes to her left and right brains competing for attention.
 It may also have something to do with her multifaceted background in corporate publishing, journalism and activism.
 Carolyn’s role at Thinkshift includes leading the firm’s work to help build the B Corp movement, and our fellow B Corps inspire her every day.
 Other inspirations include adventures in wild places and art in all its forms.
 She loves tequila and a good peaty Scotch, but not at the same time.

 Sandra is an ace brand and PR strategist who helps clients tell their stories in ways that hit a nerve—and she makes sure those stories live a long, well-traveled life.
 She’s also a policy wonk who brings wide-ranging sustainability knowledge to bear in developing communications that are both bold and truthful.
 Sandra developed her uncanny sense of storytelling as a longtime magazine writer and editor.
 She loves the high that comes from creative problem-solving and collaborating with smart people to make new initiatives fly.
 People are surprised to learn she’s a big-time baseball fan, but not so surprised by her enthusiasm for urban exploration and wine bars.